fxdave/vonal-rust/README.md

   - trigger: `pass`
   - example commands:
     - `pass fa` list every account name containing "fa"
+    - `pass add email` generates a password named "email"
+    - `pass add email 123456` adds new password named "email" with password "123456"
+    - `pass delete em` search for every password name containing `em` with offering a delete option for each

 Warning: On update you have to manually enable new plugins.